Memorization-Compression Cycles Improve Generalization: Introduction

-First, in LLM pre-training on FineWeb dataset, GAPT reduces Matrix-Based Entropy (MBE) by an average of $70.5\%$ across layers while improving cross-entropy by $4.8\%$, outperforming standard language modeling and approaching the IBLM trade-off.

-Second, in arithmetic generalization, GAPT reduces test cross-entropy by $35\%$ and MBE by $47\%$ when trained on 1–3 digit multiplication and tested on 4–6 digits, supporting Theorem \ref{thm:entropy-generalization}.

-Third, in a synthetic task with gradient interference, GAPT improves representational separation by 97\% and reduces MBE by $91\%$ relative to a mixed baseline—closely mirroring the conflict resolution behavior observed in biological sleep.
+GAPT delivers consistent improvements across domains.
+In LLM pretraining on the FineWeb dataset, it reduces Matrix-Based Entropy (MBE) by an average of $70.5\%$ across layers while improving cross-entropy by $4.8\%$, outperforming standard language modeling and closely approximating the IBLM trade-off.
+In an arithmetic generalization task, GAPT reduces test cross-entropy by $35\%$ and MBE by $47\%$ when trained on 1–3 digit multiplication and evaluated on 4–6 digits, supporting Theorem \textbackslash{}ref\{thm:entropy-generalization\}.
+Finally, in a synthetic setup with gradient interference, GAPT improves representational separation by 97\% and reduces MBE by $91\%$ relative to a mixed baseline—closely mirroring the conflict resolution behavior observed during biological sleep.

 Our work makes several key contributions: \begin{itemize} \item \textbf{Theoretical Foundation}: We derive an upper-bound on generalization error showing that reducing representation entropy can improve generalization, alongside scaling data.